Akashic101/blog/src/blog/2024-01-21-Track-and-display-uptime-of-your-blog/2024-01-21-Track-and-display-uptime-of-your-blog.md

 module.exports();{% endraw %}
 ```

 Make sure to also install dotenv with `npm install --save-dev dotenv` since we will safe the authentication-token inside an `.env`-file to keep it save.
-For this create a file called `.env` in the root of your directoy and write `BEARER_TOKEN=your.authentication-token` in it.
+For this create a file called `.env` in the root of your directoy and write `BEARER_TOKEN=your.authentication-token`[^1] in it.
 Also install `node-fetch` with `npm install --save-dev node-fetch`, we will need this package to send requests to the Web-API.

 Now you can access the generated data anywhere, for example I display the uptime for each day and month on my [stats-page](/stats).
 For this I add following elements to the table: